CodeConfidant/filewrap/README.md

 # ***filewrap***

-    A Python module for file/archive manipulation & management.
+    A Python package for file/archive manipulation & management.

     Make sure to have the latest version of Python 3 installed although this should work with previous versions.

-    To install/update the module with pip enter command in terminal: pip install filewrap
+    To install/update the package with pip enter command in terminal: pip install filewrap

-    To uninstall the module with pip enter command in terminal: pip uninstall filewrap
+    To uninstall the package with pip enter command in terminal: pip uninstall filewrap

     Built-in modules used: os, tarfile, gzip, zipfile, zlib